-This was new for me.
-Going back home, first thing I remember making was a cucumber sandwich for myself.
+This was new to me.
+Going back home, the first thing I remember making was a cucumber sandwich for myself.
 And I thoroughly enjoyed it.
-Since then, I have always made these for sandwich with cheese slices and every time I remember that afternoon in my first year class room.
-Its strange how small facts like these stay forever in our minds.
+Since then, I have always made these sandwiches with cheese slices, and every time I remember that afternoon in my first-year classroom.
+It's strange how small facts like these stay forever in our minds.
 But then I guess, we are strange creatures!

 Do read the novel, it is one fine piece of art!